Tumble Dryer Repair Cost

 couple in front of tumble drier

 The type of dryer you own and where in the UK you live can also affect the budget you’ll need to fix your appliance.
-For example, those living in London will typically pay more in labour costs than those living in the North of England.
+For example, those living in London will typically pay more in labour costs than those living in the North of England, and the cost to repair the appliance can vary depending on the technician’s hourly rate.

 In addition, heat pump dryer and washer dryer repairs are typically more expensive than repairs to condenser and vented dryers due to the complexity of the machines.